Gaokao: 2018 Gaokao

 9.75 million students attended Gaokao on 7–8 June with 7,909,900 (or 81.13% of the total attending students) being successful in being admitted to colleges or universities.

 2020–2022 COVID‑19 postponements

 On 31 March 2020, China's Ministry of Education announced that the 2020 Gaokao would be postponed by one month, moving the national dates to 7–8 July because of the COVID-19 pandemic in mainland China.
 Students took the rescheduled exams under epidemic prevention measures such as temperature checks, mask wearing, and staggered entry.

-Although the exam returned to its usual early‑June slot in 2021, Shanghai deferred its local sitting of the 2022 Gaokao to 7–9 July after a city‑wide outbreak—the first such delay since 2020.
-Year 2022 saw a record 11.93 million registrations nationwide, represents an increase of 1.15 million people compared to 2021, setting a new record high.
+Although the exam returned to its usual early‑June slot in 2021, Shanghai deferred its local sitting of the 2022 Gaokao to 7–9 July after a citywide outbreak—the first such delay since 2020.
+2022 saw a record 11.93 million registrations nationwide, representing an increase of 1.15 million people compared to 2021.